MicrosoftDocs/customer-insights/ci-docs/paid-license.md

 After purchasing a subscription license for Customer Insights, the global administrator of the Microsoft 365 tenant receives an email that invites them to create the environment.

 Customer Insights is licensed per tenant and includes multiple capabilities.
-You can purchase additional capacity and license to increase the default quota.
+You can purchase more capacity and licenses to increase the default quota.
 - [Pricing overview](https://dynamics.microsoft.com/ai/customer-insights/pricing/)
 - Capacity and entitlements: [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544)